ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-assertions.md

 > disallow assertions that are known to always accept (or reject)

+- :gear: This rule is included in `"plugin:regexp/recommended"`.

 ## :book: Rule Details

 Some assertion are unnecessary because the rest of the pattern forces them to